FJYang96/fjyang96.github.io/projects.md

 title: Fengjun
 excerpt: "Reading and Project Notes"
 ---
-The plan here is to work on (more or less) one fun project every month and produce some kind of deliverables.
-I currently have some interesting ideas in my stack (yep, I'm doing them in a FILO order).
-We'll see how it goes.
+The plan here is to work on one fun project outside of work every month.
+Let's see how this goes :)

+## November 2020
+PM notes

 ## October 2020
 ICRA deadline :(

 ## September 2020
-Cover Hayate by Hamalspica -> Posted a clip to my Wechat moments
+Cover Hayate by Hamalspica -> Posted to Wechat